-iTSCi works to maintain trade with responsible supply chain participants in the DRC and adjoining countries including Rwanda, and to meet due diligence expectations of the international community in terms of guidance from the UN, the EU, the OECD Guidance and the Dodd-Frank Act. iTSCi's process aims for traceability by means of (i) due diligence, which includes on-the-ground visits and assessments of mine sites and production from such sites, (ii) a tagging system of mineral from mine-site to smelter, (iii) independent audits, and (iv) training of local exporters and other stakeholders on the ground.
-The program continues to work to manage challenges and Traxys would like to see improved governance, transparency and continued engagement to achieve RMI recognition for ITSCI as an upstream mechanism.
+iTSCi works to maintain trade with responsible supply chain participants in the DRC and adjoining countries including Rwanda, and to meet due diligence expectations of the international community in terms of guidance from the UN, the EU, the OECD Guidance and the Dodd-Frank Act. iTSCi's process seeks traceability of the supply chain by means of (i) due diligence, which includes on-the-ground visits and assessments of mine sites and production from such sites, (ii) a tagging system of mineral from mine-site to smelter, (iii) independent audits, and (iv) training of local exporters and other stakeholders on the ground.
+The program continues to work to manage challenges and Traxys would like to see improved governance, transparency and continued engagement to achieve RMI recognition for ITSCI as an upstream traceability mechanism.

 Responsible Minerals Initiative (RMI) and Responsible Minerals Assurance Process (RMAP): Downstream in the supply chain, the RMI supports an industry program for third-party assessments of smelters, refiners and downstream companies.
-When sourcing from smelters and refiners, Traxys will sources from those that are RMI conformant (who have successfully completed an assessment against the applicable RMI standard) or RMI active (those that have committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment).
+When sourcing from smelters and refiners, Traxys sources only from those that are RMI conformant (who have successfully completed an assessment against the applicable RMI standard) or RMI active (those that have committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment).
 The RMAP assessment employs a risk-based approach to validate smelters' company-level management processes and sourcing practices for responsible mineral procurement.
-The RMAP standards are developed to meet the requirements of the OECD Due Diligence Guidance, the Regulation (EU) 2017/821 of the European Parliament and the U.S. Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The RMAP standards are developed to meet the requirements of the OECD Guidance, Regulation (EU) 2017/821 of the European Parliament and the Dodd-Frank Act.